-Attachment 1 Tenant Parking Procedure
+Attachment 1 Resident Parking Procedure

-In order to ensure that tenants are receiving full benefit and use of tenant parking facilities, the St. Louis Housing Authority (SLHA) has implemented a parking sticker policy to govern their use.
+To ensure that residents are receiving full benefit and use of resident parking facilities, the St. Louis Housing Authority (SLHA) has implemented a parking sticker policy to govern their use.

-The Management Office will be responsible for the issuance and record keeping of parking stickers.
-A log is to be established and maintained indicating the date of issuance, parking sticker number, name of tenant issued to, driver's license number, telephone number of tenant, the tenant's original signature verifying receipt of parking sticker, car make and model, license plate number and vehicle registration number.
+The Management Office will be responsible for the issuance and record keeping of parking stickers utilizing the SLHA Parking Sticker Issuance Form.
+The Management Office will establish and maintain a log for all parking stickers indicating the date of issuance, name of Resident issued to, Guest Name (if applicable for temporary permit), driver's license number (if available), telephone number, vehicle make and model, and license plate number.

 Parking will be on a first come, first served basis.
-Families may be allowed more than one parking sticker per household if there are a sufficient number of parking spaces at the development.
+There will be no assigned parking spaces.
+Families may be allowed more than one parking sticker per household if there are a sufficient number of parking spaces available at the development.

-Parking stickers will be issued to the head of household.
-In the event the head of household does not own a vehicle but another family member (who is on the lease and resides in the household) has a vehicle, the head of the household can submit an affidavit authorizing that family member to become the recipient of the parking sticker.
-Tenants must provide the Management Office with a valid driver's license and registration.
-The driver's license and registration must list the development address as the driver's place of residence.
+Parking stickers will be issued to the Head of Household.
+In the event the Head of Household does not own a vehicle but another family member (who is on the lease and resides in the household) has a vehicle, the head of the household can authorize that family member to become the recipient of the parking sticker.
+Residents must provide the Management Office with proof of current registration.

-Once the parking sticker is issued, it should be affixed to the front windshield (bottom left hand corner) where it is visible.

-In general, no second parking sticker will be issued to tenants.
-In the event that a tenant vehicle is sold, stolen, sustains windshield damage, etc., proof will be required in order to receive a second parking sticker (i.e.: bill of sale, police reports, etc.).
+Once the parking sticker is issued, it should be affixed to the front windshield (bottom left-hand corner) where it is visible.
+Parking stickers must be visible at all times.
+Parking stickers shall only be issued to current residents and are only valid during the term of a resident's lease.
+In the event that a Resident's vehicle is sold, stolen, sustains windshield damage, etc., additional documentation will be required in order to receive a second parking sticker (i.e.: bill of sale, police reports, etc.).

-Upon request from the head of the household, management staff may issue temporary visitor parking permits to the head of the household only.
-A temporary permit may be issued for occasions when a visitor requires vehicle parking on the parking facilities overnight or during a resident's new vehicle registration, not to exceed 30 days.
-The following information must be provided to the Management Office before a temporary permit will be issued:
+Upon request from the Head of Household, Management may issue a temporary parking permit to a visitor not to exceed twenty-one (21) days.
+The following information must be provided to the Management Office before a temporary parking permit will be issued:

 - 1. Name of visitor

 - 2. License plate number

-- 3. Make of car
+- 3. Make and Model of car

-- 4. Date on which the visitor will be leaving (for the purpose of indicating an expiration date on the temporary permit).